smithgeoffrey/go-coop/README.md

 # Chicken Coop Automation with Jenkins, Docker & Go

-### A Container Pipeline
+### Container Pipeline

-A bluegreen-capable pipeline is the primary goal.
+A bluegreen or canary-capable pipeline is the primary goal.
 Running on a raspberry pi is a nicety for my use case, but it could run anywhere:

 - jenkins running locally on the pi
   - polls version control of an app for each commit